Skip to content

 CQC - Care Quality Commission

-An organisation set up by the Government to make sure that all hospitals, care homes, dentists, GPs and home care agencies in England provide care that is safe, caring, effective, responsive and well-led.
+It is responsible for this in all hospitals, care homes, dentists, GPs and home care agencies in England.
 If you are unhappy with the care or support you receive, you can contact CQC to let them know.
-Although CQC cannot investigate complaints about an individual person’s treatment or care, it inspects services and will use any information it receives from you to help it decide what to look at during an inspection.
+CQC cannot investigate complaints about an individual person’s treatment or care.
+However, it inspects services, and will use any information it receives from you to help it decide what to look at during an inspection.
+Visit CQC website for further information.

 Day services / day opportunities